-If you have chosen our German Stendker discus (click here to read more), you can always introduce more Stendker fish from us in any size or color without risks as all our discus arrive directly from Stendker's hatchery and kept in a monitored setup where no other fish is allowed.
+If you have chosen our German Stendker discus (click here to read more) or our screened companion fish, you can always introduce more Stendker fish from us in any size or color without risks as all our stocks arrive directly from the same hatchery and kept in a monitored setup where no other fish is allowed.
 In other words, they are exposed to nothing else but their own kind which gives us the privilege to not worry about cross contamination or the need to quarantine.

 Guaranteed to be free of tape worms and the so called discus plaque

 Stendker discus are world famous for their undeniable vigour and health, they are guaranteed to be free of tape worms and the so called discus plaque - but like all living beings, their immunity system differs from the immunity of Asian fish or Wild caught fish; housing these different types together can pose a serious risk which in severe cases might lead to rapid fish loss.